Men Vitality Hub

 What is the new higher dose of Wegovy that was approved?

-The FDA has approved a 7.2 mg weekly dose of Wegovy, up from the previous 2.4 mg maintenance dose.
-This higher dose was studied in clinical trials where participants showed average weight loss exceeding 20% of body weight over about 68 weeks.
+The FDA's greenlighted a 7.2 mg weekly dose of Wegovy.
+It's a jump from the old 2.4 mg dose.
+In trials, folks on this higher dose lost over 20% of their body weight in about 68 weeks.
+That's nothing to sneeze at.

 Is the higher dose Wegovy more effective for weight loss?